IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

     - Specify the program for CICS.

     - Define the request and response service interfaces.
-The service interfaces are defined by importing COBOL copybooks,PL/I include files, or full programs and customizing the interfaces.
+The service interfaces are defined by importing COBOL copybooks, PL/I include files, or full programs and customizing the interfaces.
 For more information, see [Defining the request and response service interfaces](https://www.ibm.com/support/knowledgecenter/SS4SVW_3.0.0/designing/service_compose_interface.html?view=kc).

     - Create/Select the service interface file to use for the **Request service interface** field.